intentkit/IntentKit/README.md

 After running `pod install`, you should be able to `#import <IntentKit/IntentKit.h>` inside your application code and go to town.

+If you're concerned about the increase in your app bundle's size, you can choose to only include a subset of IntentKit's supported applications.
+Subspecs exist for each handler class.
+This isn't yet in the version that's been published to Cocoapods, so if you wish to use this subspec functionality you'll have to point it directly at this git repo.

+    # Only includes web browsers
+    pod "IntentKit/Browsers", :git => "https://github.com/intentkit/IntentKit.git"

+For more information on what subspecs are available, refer to the project's [Podspec](https://github.com/intentkit/IntentKit/blob/master/IntentKit.podspec).

 Usage
 -----